-Chapter 41: Resources are recovered for the purpose of sharing them with low-wealth districts.
-Districts that are subject to the provisions of Chapter 41 must make a choice among several options in order to reduce their property wealth and share financial resources.
+Chapter 49: A key "equity" chapter in the Texas Education Code (TEC) is Chapter 41.
+This chapter is devoted to wealth equalization through the mechanism of recapture, the recovery of financial resources from districts defined by the state as high property wealth.
+Resources are recovered for the purpose of sharing them with low-wealth districts.
+Districts that are subject to the provisions of Chapter 49 must make a choice among several options in order to reduce their property wealth and share financial resources.